How to claim on your pet insurance

 Depending on your level of cover, you may also be able to make a claim if your pet dies after an accident and some policies include liability insurance in case your animal ever causes damage to a third party.

 It helps to let your insurer know as soon as possible that you wish to claim on the policy so try not to delay the call.
+Whether you’re claiming on your cat insurance, or another pet policy, time is of the essence.

 The best way to start the claim is by giving your insurers’ helpline a quick call (the telephone number should be on the policy documents).